 If Yersinia enterocolitica infection is likely, antibiotic therapy with IV gentamicin (5-7.5 mg/kg/day in 3 divided doses) is indicated in patients with persistent diarrhea or suspected sepsis.
 Alternative antibiotics may include chloramphenicol, colistin, and kanamycin.

 Campylobacter enteritis is usually self-limited.
-The organism is sensitive to erythromycin and ciprofloxacin, but antibiotic treatment has not been proved to decrease the duration of diarrhea.
+The organism is sensitive to erythromycin and ciprofloxacin, but antibiotic treatment has not been proven to decrease the duration of diarrhea.

 Treatment of amebic colitis includes metronidazole and iodoquinol or paromomycin.